aberemia24/asset-generator/README.md

     -   **Crop:** Adjust the framing of any generated image with a full-featured cropper.
     -   **Advanced Edit with AI:** Perform granular edits with in-painting by drawing a mask over an area and describing the change.
 Expand the image's canvas with out-painting to extend the scene in any direction.
     -   **Variations:** Generate slightly different versions of an image to find the perfect one.
+-   **Robust Error Handling:** User-friendly error messages are displayed for common issues like invalid API keys, safety policy violations, or network failures.
+All errors are logged with detailed context for easier debugging.
--   **History Drawer:** Access your last 5 generations, with the ability to reuse prompts and settings.
+-   **History Drawer:** Access your recent generations, with the ability to reuse prompts and settings.
 -   **Aspect Ratio Control:** Generate images in various formats (16:9, 4:3, 1:1, 3:4, 9:16).
 -   **Download & Upload:** Easily save assets locally or upload them to cloud storage (requires Supabase integration).